Jackson C. Frank: Early life

 Frank was born Jackson Carey Jones on March 2, 1943, in Buffalo, New York, the only child of Marilyn Rochefort Jones and Jack Jones, a test pilot.
 He later took on the surname of his stepfather, Elmer Frank, an army officer and food chemist.
 He was raised Christian, though he became atheist in later life.

 On March 31, 1954, when Frank was eleven years old, a furnace exploded at his school, Cleveland Hill Elementary School in Cheektowaga, New York.
 The resulting fire killed fifteen of his fellow students, including Marlene du Pont, Frank's then girlfriend, about whom he would later write the song "Marlene", and whom he intended to name a second album after.
 Frank survived after escaping through a window, but had burns to over fifty percent of his body and had to stay in hospital for eight and a half months.
 His song "Yellow Walls" was written about his stay.
 The trauma from the burns also caused extensive damage to his parathyroid glands, resulting in an unregulated buildup of calcium in his body that led to extensive joint problems and caused a bent posture and pronounced limp that lasted the rest of his life.

 During his hospital stay, he was introduced to music when a teacher, Charlie Castelli, brought Frank an acoustic guitar to keep him occupied during the recovery.
 He was influenced greatly by Elvis Presley as a teenager.
-He once received a letter and autograph from Elvis, as well as a visit to all children injured in the fire from actor Kirk Douglas.
+He once received a letter and autograph from Presley, as well as a visit to all children injured in the fire from actor Kirk Douglas.